garylirocks/quickrefs/microsoft-defender.markdown

     - Automatic SQL server discovery and registration
   - Defender for Containers
     - Azure Arc agent (For multicloud and on-premises servers)
-    - Defender profile, Azure Policy Extension, Kubernetes audit log data
+    - Defender agent, Azure Policy for Kubernetes, Kubernetes audit log data
 - When you enable a defender plan extension, relevant agent/extension will be installed on any new or existing resource, by assigning a security policy.
   - eg. After enable "Guest Configuration agent", policies like "ASC provisioning Guest Configuration agent for Linux" will be assigned
   - Policy assignment will be removed once you disable the config